beckettschlag/PortfolioProjects/Data Science Salaries EDA/README.md

 Data from: [https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries](https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries)

 ## Context
 Data Science is the practice of using data to extract meaningful insights.
 It is a multidisciplinary field that combines the skills of mathematics, statistics and computer engineering among many others to achieve an organization's goals.
-This analysis is key in helping an organization answer questions and gain knowledge about this business practicies and how they can achieve their objective.
+This analysis is key in helping an organization answer questions and gain knowledge about their business practicies and how they can achieve their objective.

 **The intended audience for this project are people curious about the advantages of remote work in data science.**